 Enthralling, captivating and ambitious, The Revenant is a grandeur film and Leonardo DiCaprio continues to prove why is one of the greatest actors working today.
 The film is intense and atmospheric, and you feel every inch of Hugh Glass’ (DiCaprio) struggle for survival, and his unwavering determination to avenge the men who betrayed him.

 5. Captain Fantastic

-I’d be willing to bet that if you asked ten random strangers in the street if they have heard of Captain Fantastic, the majority would give you blank stares.
-My point being, is that not enough attention has been given to such a brilliant film.
+I’d be willing to bet that if you asked ten random strangers on the street if they have heard of Captain Fantastic, the majority would give you blank stares.
+My point being is that not enough attention has been given to such a brilliant film.
 Despite its title, this one isn’t about superheroes or anything of the sort.
-It’s indie cinema at its finest, telling a heart-warming and simple tale of a father who raises his children in the wilderness, as he’s convinced they’re better off away from mainstream society.
+It’s indie cinema at its finest, telling a heartwarming and simple tale of a father who raises his children in the wilderness, as he’s convinced they’re better off away from mainstream society.
 It’s poignant, funny and very refreshing, so it’s a film I seriously recommend.

 Room is simply a brilliant film, which came out all the way back in January, so it just manages to get on this list.
-It focuses on a mother and her young son, who live in an enclosed space, and it’s about an entire world existing within the confides of a small room.
+It focuses on a mother and her young son, who live in an enclosed space, and it’s about an entire world existing within the confines of a small room.
 But it’s still so much more than that.
-It’s an emotional journey from the perspective of a five-year-old boy, and it has some great performances all-round.
+It’s an emotional journey from the perspective of a five-year-old boy, and it has some great performances all-around.

 3. Hell or High Water

 Ahh, now what can I say about Hell or High Water?
 This modern-day western is one of my surprise favourite films of the year.
 If I was judging the year’s best films purely on acting, then Hell or High Water would top the list.
 Ben Foster, Jeff Bridges and Chris Pine deliver seriously great performances, but the film doesn’t just ride on those three.
 It’s a glorious film which perfectly balances action and quality storytelling.